-FREE, WHERE TAKEN.
+FREE, WHERE TAKEN

-14. (i.)
-A player who is given a free kick must go back to the spot where the breach occurred before being allowed to kick or play the ball.

-(ii.)
-If such player kicks or plays the ball without complying with this law, the field umpire shall stop play and enforce compliance.
+- 14. (i) A player who is given a free kick must go back to the spot where the breach occurred before being allowed to kick or play the ball. - (ii) If such player kicks or plays the ball without complying with this law the field umpire shall stop play and enforce compliance.

-RUNNING OVER OPPONENT'S MARK.
+RUNNING OVER OPPONENT'S MARK

 15. When a player from a mark or free kick, kicks for goal, and an opponent goes over the mark, and the field umpire blows his whistle for the breach before the ball goes through, the field umpire shall allow the player the option of another kick.
-If a goal or behind has been scored, and the player does not desire to exercise his option of another kick, the field umpire shall signal "all clear," and the goal or behind already scored shall be counted.
-(Altered March, 1930, by rotary system.)
+If a goal or behind has been scored and the player does not desire to exercise his option of another kick, the field umpire shall signal "all clear," and the goal or behind already scored shall be counted.

-DEFENDING PLAYER HITTING GOAL POST.
+DEFENDING PLAYER HITTING GOAL POST

-16. If a player of the defending side is given a mark or a free kick in front of the goal line, and is kicking from behind the goal line, the ball hits either goal post or behind post, the field umpire shall direct the timekeepers to add "time on," and the player shall be given another kick to put the ball into play.
+16. If a player of the defending side is given a mark or a free kick in front of the goal line, and, in kicking from behind the goal line, the ball hits either goal post or behind post, the field umpire shall direct the timekeepers to add "time on," and the player shall be given another kick.

-RUNNING WITH THE BALL.
+RUNNING WITH THE BALL

-17. (i.)
-The ball, when in play, may be taken in hand and held for any length of time, but shall not be carried further than is necessary for a kick, unless the player strikes it against the ground at least once in every ten yards, which need not be in a straight line; that is, he may turn and dodge.
-A player may strike the ball against the ground, either by lowering it on the ground or by touching the ground with the ball without taking his hands from the ball.

-(ii.)
-A player who runs less than ten yards with the ball without striking it on the ground, hits it over an opponent's head, and then catches it, cannot run an extra ten yards without striking the ball on the ground.
-He must immediately either strike the ball on the ground or take his kick.

-(iii.)
-A player with the ball in hand, who tries to pass an opponent, or a player who is in possession of the ball, must at once kick or hit the ball when held by an opponent.
-If he fails to kick or hit or drop the ball, a free kick shall be awarded against him.
-(Altered Council, Nov., 1929.)

-(iv.)
-Bouncing the ball is not relinquishing possession.

-(v.)
-A player who lies on or over the ball when it is on the ground shall be deemed to be in possession of the ball.
+- 17. (i) The ball, when in play, may be taken in hand and held for any length of time, but shall not be carried further than is necessary for a kick, unless the player strikes it against the ground at least once in every ten yards, which need not be in a straight line; that is, he may turn and dodge.
+A player may strike the ball against the ground, either by lowering it on the ground or by touching the ground with the ball without taking his hands from the ball. - (ii) A player who runs less than ten yards with the ball without striking it on the ground, hits it over an opponent's head, and then catches it, cannot run an extra ten yards without striking the ball on the ground.
+He must immediately either strike the ball on the ground or take his kick. - (iii) A player who is in possession of the ball must at once kick or handball or drop the ball when held by an opponent.
+If he fails to kick or handball or drop the ball a free kick shall be awarded against him. - (iv) Bouncing the ball is not relinquishing possession. - (v) A player who lies on or over the ball when it is on the ground shall be deemed to be in possession of the ball.

-HANDBALL.
+HANDBALL